henrylawson/henrylawson.net/website/_posts/2014-04-12-cone-of-uncertainty.markdown

 The **cone of uncertainty** is a great diagram to explain the **level of confidence that a software development team typically has at various stages of a project**.
 What I like the most about the diagram is that it clearly depicts that **at the start of the project, a lot is unknown**.
-The intial learnings and analysis at the start of the project assists greatly in reducing that uncertainty but it never removes all uncertainty (it never reaches zero).
-Even after the the initial drop of uncertainty during the early analysis phase the graph is still far from zero.
+The initial learnings and analysis at the start of the project assists greatly in reducing that uncertainty but it never removes all uncertainty (it never reaches zero).
+Even after the initial drop of uncertainty during the early analysis phase the graph is still far from zero.

-The **cone of uncertainty** is a good tool to help explain that perfect planning is a fallacy, an unachieveable goal - simply because there is too much uncertainty at the start of a project. **The only way to remove that uncertainty is to continue forward and learn more**.
+The **cone of uncertainty** is a good tool to help explain that perfect planning is a fallacy, an unachievable goal - simply because there is too much uncertainty at the start of a project. **The only way to remove that uncertainty is to continue forward and learn more**.